Donna Dennis: 2000s

-Recent Work
+Recent work

-'Studies for Little Tube House and the Night Sky' (2015), exhibited at Mixed Greens gallery in 2015, combined gouache paintings, dioramas, and architectural sculpture to transform the gallery into a poetic contemplation of friendship, death, and connection.
+Studies for Little Tube House and the Night Sky (2015), exhibited at Mixed Greens gallery in 2015, combined gouache paintings, dioramas, and architectural sculpture to transform the gallery into a poetic contemplation of friendship, death, and connection.
 Inspired by a structure on the shores of Lake Superior, the work incorporates gouache paintings and small-scale dioramas of a small, pale house with pipes and cables reaching out into a large and formidable darkness.
-Dedicated to the artist’s young friend who passed away suddenly, the piece references her friend’s connection to the Universe as well as a collective journey into the unknown.
+Dedicated to the artist’s young friend who died suddenly, the piece references her friend’s connection to the Universe as well as a collective journey into the unknown.

-'Ship and Dock/Nights and Days or The Gazer' (2018), exhibited at Lesley Heller Gallery in 2018, marks the first time Dennis married her paintings on paper with a three-dimensional installation and the first time she incorporated video projection into her work.
+Ship and Dock/Nights and Days or The Gazer (2018), exhibited at Lesley Heller Gallery in 2018, marks the first time Dennis married her paintings on paper with a three-dimensional installation and the first time she incorporated video projection into her work.
 The work places the viewer in a darkened gallery under a night sky, near what appears to be a giant ore dock, a familiar site on the shores of Lake Superior.
 Two small houses are perched within the dock’s columns, beams, ramps, and stairways.
 One house faces the viewer; the other faces away.
 This house, “The Gazer,” looks toward a view of water, ship, and sky, as starry night changes to dawn and back to night again.
 The work builds on Dennis’s earlier explorations of industrial architecture and her interest in metaphorical stopping places on the journey through life.

-Dennis expanded on many of the themes in Coney Night Maze in a series of dioramas (2001–05) that incorporate constellations, rocks, and houses, exhibited at FiveMyles Gallery in 2005.
+Dennis expanded on many of the themes in Coney Night Maze in a series of dioramas (2001–2005) that incorporate constellations, rocks, and houses, exhibited at FiveMyles Gallery in 2005.

+Dennis's 2023 installation Ship/Dock/Three Houses and the Night Sky (2021–2023) at Private Public Gallery expanded her exploration of the ore dock begun with Ship and Dock/Nights and Days or The Gazer.
+The work, she has said, is a confrontation with her own mortality.

-Public Art
+Public art

 Dennis has received commissions for a number of permanent public artworks, including fences in Boston, MA, P.S.
 234 in Tribeca, JFK International Airport, and I.S.
-5, in Queens, NY, as well temporary such as Tourist Cabins on Park Avenue, presented by New York City Parks & Recreation and the Park Avenue Sculpture Committee in 2007.
+5, in Queens, NY, as well temporary works such as Tourist Cabins on Park Avenue, presented by the New York City Department of Parks and Recreation and the Park Avenue Sculpture Committee in 2007.

+Publications

+In 2023, Dennis's work was the subject of a full-career monograph from The Monacelli Press.
+Donna Dennis: Poet in Three Dimensions contextualizes Dennis’s work within contemporary art and the women’s movements and traces the arc of her career, tracing the evolution of her architectural sculpture over more than forty years, exploring her artistic collaborations with poets, and presenting her most recent work, a series of gouaches and dioramas, for the first time.